kaifczxc-lab/pysimplicial/README.md

 # pysimplicial

-pysimplicial is an experimental Python library for working with simplicial complexes in the context of topological neural networks on foundation of [Open-Closed State-sum Neural Network](https://github.com/kaifczxc-lab/OCSSN)
+pysimplicial is an experimental Python library for working with simplicial complexes in the context of topological neural networks, created on foundation of [Open-Closed State-sum Neural Network](https://github.com/kaifczxc-lab/OCSSN)

 Note: This is experimental research code for topological deep learning.
 Not intended for production use